Jon Hamm: Personal life

 Hamm stopped smoking at age twenty-four, but his role as Don Draper required him to smoke.
 Instead of actual cigarettes, he smoked herbal cigarettes that did not contain tobacco or nicotine.

 In March 2015, Hamm's representative confirmed that he had recently completed in-patient treatment for alcoholism.
 Hamm also reported developing vitiligo during the filming of Season 1 of Mad Men.

 Hamm has called himself a "sporadic reader."
 He has expressed his admiration for Marc Levinson's book The Box, finding it pertained to his upbringing and how the standardization of shipping containers changed his family's source of income.
 In the same interview, he expressed his admiration for Tom Wolfe's The Right Stuff, Dave Eggers's A Heartbreaking Work of Staggering Genius, John Irving's books The World According to Garp and A Prayer for Owen Meany, and Chad Harbach's book The Art of Fielding.

 Relationships

-Hamm was in a long-term relationship with actress and screenwriter, Jennifer Westfeldt, from 1997 to 2015.
+Hamm was in a relationship with actress and screenwriter Jennifer Westfeldt, from 1997 to 2015.
 Along with Westfeldt, Hamm appeared in Gap-related campaign advertisements.
-In April 2009, Hamm and Westfeldt formed their own production company, Points West Pictures.
+In April 2009, Hamm and Westfeldt formed a production company, Points West Pictures.

-In February 2023, Hamm became engaged to actress Anna Osceola after two years of dating.
-The two were married in June 2023, at Anderson Canyon in Big Sur, California.
-Osceola briefly appeared as the flower child receptionist at the California coastal retreat that Hamm's character stayed at in the 2015 series finale of Mad Men.
+In the 2015 series finale of Mad Men, filmed in 2014, actress Anna Osceola briefly appeared as the flower child receptionist at the California coastal retreat that Hamm's character stayed at.
+In 2020, it was confirmed that they were in a relationship and the couple became engaged in 2022.
+They married in June 2023, at Anderson Canyon in Big Sur, California, near the 9th anniversary of when the Mad Men scene was filmed, in its same location.
+In August 2026, it was announced that the couple were expecting their first child.
+They currently work together on Apple TV's Your Friends & Neighbors.